E-commerce

 Does the channel attract profitable profiles?

-Adjust offers, bundles, delivery thresholds
+Adjust offers, bundles, shipping thresholds

 Time to first sale